-Each employee shall have the right to inspect and review any official record relating to his/her performance as an employee or to a grievance concerning the employee that is kept or maintained by the County.
+Each employee shall have the right to inspect and review any official record relating to their performance as an employee or to a grievance concerning the employee that is kept or maintained by the County.
 The contents of such records shall be made available to the employee for inspection and review at reasonable intervals during the regular business hours of the County.
 The employee’s designated representative may also review the personnel file with specific written authorization from the employee.

 34.2.
 Employee Response

-The County shall provide an opportunity for the employee to respond in writing or personal interview to any information with which he/she disagrees.
+The County shall provide an opportunity for the employee to respond in writing or personal interview to any information with which the employee disagrees.
 Such response shall become a permanent part of the employee’s personnel record.
 The employee shall be responsible for providing the written responses to be included as part of the employee’s permanent personnel record.